pyscaffold/pyscaffoldext-markdown/README.md

 WORK-IN-PROGRESS

-PyScaffold extension which replaces [reStructuredText] by [Markdown]
+PyScaffold extension which replaces [reStructuredText] by [Markdown].

 ## Usage